By Anthem Blanchard

 So, what areas of business will be most impacted by blockchain?

 As we continue on the path to digital transformation through electronic recordkeeping for healthcare, to eCommerce, to the distributed nodes that facilitate the Internet-of-Things and Industry 4.0, we will continue to suffer the consequences of increasingly common and costly cyber attacks and data breaches.
 According to Cybersecurity Ventures, global cybercrime costs will increase from $3 trillion USD in 2015 to $10.5 trillion USD annually by 2025.
-Many businesses, even those exploring innovative digital solutions, continue to use legacy cybersecurity solutions ill-equipped to tackle the new digital landscape.
+Many businesses, even those exploring innovative digital solutions, continue to use legacy blockchain and cryptocurrency solutions ill-equipped to tackle the new digital landscape.

 Blockchain offers a cybersecurity solution that matches the distributed nature of data in today’s digital businesses.
-Rather than single points of vulnerability, blockchain cybersecurity solutions store data and digital assets in a distributed and highly secure fashion, with encryption capabilities that better protect against disruption, ransomware, and phishing attacks.
+Rather than single points of vulnerability, blockchain and cryptocurrency solutions store data and digital assets in a distributed and highly secure fashion, with encryption capabilities that better protect against disruption, ransomware, and phishing attacks.
 An incredible example of this is offered by NASA, which is testing a prototype for “an open source permissioned blockchain framework to enable aircraft privacy and anonymity while providing a secure and efficient method for communication with Air Traffic Services, Operations Support, or other authorized entities.”

 Our global economy makes for incredibly complex and opaque supply chain tracking.
 Companies tracking goods shipped from across the world via ships, trains, and trucks must rely on faulty human record-keeping in the relatively antiquated world of shipping and logistics.
 Tesla sources rare earth minerals for its batteries from all over the world.
 Are they ethically sourced?
 The Apple iPhone contains minerals and components sourced from all mine and factories across the globe.
 How can consumers learn more?